 A 2012 study recently came to my attention where lidocaine patches for LBP were compared with just the patches.
 It is extremely interesting in that 50% of the patients responded in both groups.
 Does the paper show that patients really did not have pain?
 “No!”
 It demonstrates that the healing response is stimulated by the patch.
 Does that mean we should be prescribing patches without the lidocaine?
 “No!”
 The risk of Lidocaine on the patch is essentially zero and adds minimal cost.
 A 50% response rate is excellent.
 (1)

-It does not matter if the patients know that the the “drug” is a placebo.
-Another study showed a large reduction in chronic low back pain compared to the usual treatment.
+It doesn’t even matter if the patients know that the “drug” is a placebo.
+Another “open label” placebo medication study showed a large reduction in chronic low back pain compared to the usual treatment.
 The mechanism of action of this effect is unclear and it does not require deception to be effective.
 Somehow the act of taking the pill stimulates the body’s capacity to heal.
 (2)

 When patients heal at some point during the DOC process there is no way of knowing what aspect of it was effective and it doesn’t matter.
 You have connected with your body’s ability to heal and without a downside.

-Understand that each and every person has the capacity to access his or her body’s ability to heal.
-Understanding the problem along with the possible solutions is the first step.
-The Stages of the DOC process provides an overview along with a suggested sequence of steps that will instinctively help you figure out a solution.
-We have observed that the vast majority of patients who engage will heal.
+Understand that each and every person has the capacity to access his or her own body’s ability to heal.
+We have observed that the vast majority of patients who engage will not only improve but thrive.
 Unfortunately, the anger that fires up so many symptoms is also the obstacle that blocks engagement.
-The one factor that portends a good outcome is willingness to be open to new ideas and then to pursue them.
+The major factor that portends a good outcome is willingness to be open to new ideas and then pursue them.
+Or, as one successful patient pointed out, “It requires a suspension of disbelief.”

 - Hashmi, JA, et al. Lidocaine patch (5%) is not more potent then placebo in treating chronic back pain when tested in a randomized double blind placebo controlled brain imaging study.
 Molecular Pain (2012); 8:29-30.